Free/Cheap Activities on Kadavu

 2. Kayak From Your Resort

 Another non-motorised watersport that’s free for resort guests is kayaking.
 Matana Beach Resort is an excellent resort for paddling to secluded beaches and clear lagoons.
 Explore the mangrove forest at Oneta Resort at high tide.
-Finally, Waisalima Beach Resort has some excellent nearby bays to discover.
+Finally, other resorts have some excellent nearby bays to discover.
 Kayaking day trips are also inexpensive, for instance, kayaking to the Yabu Island Bird Rookery off Ono Island with Oneta Resort or for a private island beach day is only around FJ$50.

 3. Witness a Turtle Calling Ceremony or Walk to a Waterfall from Namuana Village